streamlit/docs/content/library/api/api-reference.md

 #### Forms

-Create a form that batches elements together with a “Submit” button.
+Create a form that batches elements together with a “Submit" button.

 ```python
 with st.form(key='my_form'):